deveshshakya/Recognizer/README.md

 # Recognizer
+Face Recognizer Program.
+It uses LPBH Algorithm.
-Face Recognizer.
-Train with some faces and use it for any face containing image for recognizing.
+Train it with faces and use it for any face containing image for recognition.